 My Family’s Yakiniku Sauce

-2 to 3 tablespoons Toasted Sesame Seeds *ground
+2 tablespoons Toasted Sesame Seeds *ground

 2 cloves Garlic *grated